 Acoustic guitars are often associated with folk/country music, singer-songwriter music and pop.

 There is often some fear around a child wishing to take guitar lessons with electric guitar.
 It is important to remember that your child may have been inspired by listening to or watching their favourite band.
 This inspiration is gold dust as it provides a steady stream of motivation – even when the going gets tough!
-For some students, an acoustic or classical guitar simply won’t cut it.
+For some students, an acoustic or classical guitar simply won’t cut it while they are trying to learn to play guitar.
 Modern production of amplifiers also means the sound can be controlled.
 Many beginner amps also come with headphone jacks, enabling near silent practice!

 Pedals, effects pedals and all manner of potential accessories are also be a draw for the electric guitar.
 It's worth saving some room in your budget for some accessories a little way down the line to keep interest levels high!
 This is in contrast to the simplicity of a well-made classical or acoustic guitar.
 If classical/acoustic guitar is the instrument of choice, set the best budget you can and use it on an instrument of quality.
 Well-made instruments by well known brands will hold value, and selling second-hand will be an option should things not work out as planned.
 Similarly, when searching for an instrument within your price range, the second hand market (with the help of an expert) is an option worth exploring.
 Ask your guitar teacher in your guitar lessons for advice.

 Whichever guitar you choose, it is recommended that you have a professional set-up your guitar before your first guitar lessons.
-Setting up includes adjusting screws and various elements inside the guitar which can make it more comfortable to play.
+Setting up includes adjusting screws and various elements inside the guitar which can make it more comfortable to play and more motivating to learn to play guitar.
 Get a recommendation from your tutor or a local music shop for the right person to do this for you.

 Remember: the most important thing is to find an instrument you are comfortable with since you will be spending many, many hours with it!